 Maintain Daily Routine

-Discipline plays a key role while preparing UPSC exam.
-But our routine has been changed by using the internet, social media, YouTube, etc. Before the internet revolution, the world was a lot more organized than it is now.
+Discipline plays a key role in preparing UPSC exam.
+But our routine has been changed by using the internet, social media, YouTube, etc. Before the Internet revolution, the world was a lot more organized than it is now.
 We are not implying that the internet is terrible; it is, after all, a really valuable tool, but it is also a double-edged sword.
 According to studies, almost 75% of Indians check their phones before and after sleeping.
 You may be wondering how it has anything to do with UPSC or memory-boosting, but what if we told you that it is disrupting your routine, which should be on track to help you pass examinations like UPSC and keep your memory alive?
-Wake up early, go to bed on time, get a full night’s sleep of at least 7 to 8 hours, eat on time, consume good food and be healthy.
+Wake up early, go to bed on time, get a full night’s sleep of at least 7 to 8 hours, eat on time, consume good food, and be healthy.

 Balance your emotions